 Dental implants are used in three different ways:

 - To support a bridge (when several teeth are missing)

 - To support and retain a denture (implant-retained dentures) in instances where a majority or all teeth are missing

 An implant can only be placed if there is enough bone under the gum to support it.
 If you have lost teeth due to gum disease (periodontitis), you may find that you are not a suitable candidate.
 This is one of the reasons why an x-ray needs to be taken at your examination appointment.
 Smoking increases the chances of gum disease and considerably delays healing of the implant site, increasing the procedure time and in some cases, causes the implant to fail altogether.
 If you are a smoker and you want to seriously consider dental implants, we would strongly recommend that you stop smoking.
 Talk to your Dentist about this.

 How do I look after Implants?

 Implants need to be cared for much the same as natural teeth.
 Like natural teeth, they can get infections around the gum.
 If left untreated, this infection can spread to the bone that has integrated into the titanium ‘root’ which, in turn, can lead to the loss of the implant.
-To prevent this from happening, brush thoroughly with a soft toothbrush, floss or use interdental brushes daily around the implant (as well as all the rest of your teeth) and develop a regular maintenance routine with our Hygienist.
+To prevent this from happening, brush thoroughly with a soft toothbrush, floss or use interdental brushes daily around the implant (as well as all the rest of your teeth) and develop a regular maintenance routine with our Oral Health Therapist.